I’m not afraid of death, I’m just not sure there is life after the honeymoon ~ Jarod Kintz

 Need help moving forward towards a happy, healthy and more romantic relationship?
 Counselling is available by Video around the world.
 Visit my Couples Counselling page

-Glynis Sherwood – MEd, Canadian Certified Counsellor, Registered Clinical Counsellor, and Certified Addictions Counsellor, specializes in Relationship Counselling, Couples Counselling, Recovery from Chronic Anxiety, Family Abuse, Loss and Grief and Addictive Behaviors.
+Glynis Sherwood – MEd, Certified Couples Therapist, Canadian Certified Counsellor, Registered Clinical Counsellor, and Certified Addictions Counsellor, specializes in Relationship Counselling, Couples Therapy, Recovery from Chronic Anxiety, Attachment Trauma, Family Abuse, Loss and Grief and Addictive Behaviors.